ncatlab/nlab-content/pages/3/9/2/2/2293/content.md

 ## Idea of formalisms

-The first motivation (capture cohomological information of a scheme) lead to replacing variety by a stable $(\infty,1)$-category of objects which generalize quasicoherent sheaves.
+Cohomological information of a scheme leads to replacing variety by a stable $(\infty,1)$-category of objects which generalize quasicoherent sheaves.
 The traditional variant are the enhanced triangulated categories or $A_\infty$-categories.
 This is usually called [[derived noncommutative algebraic geometry]].

-The second motivation (develop derived moduli spaces) is realized by creating spaces which are derived stacks, which are locally representable by commutative dgas.
+The derived moduli spaces are realized by as derived stacks locally representable by commutative dgas.

 ## History